 Look for a Lawyer Who Will Protect Your Interests – And Your Children’s

 If you’re worried about what the court will decide in terms of your children or feel strongly that your ex-spouse is unfit for them, contact the Law Offices of Ben Carrasco at 512-320-9126 for a consultation today.
 We are prepared to assist you throughout each step of your case.

 Schedule a Consultation with a Child Custody Attorney

 Ben Carrasco is committed to providing the best legal representation to our clients.
 Custody disputes are the most challenging in family law.
 If you are involved in this type of dispute, it is crucial that you hire the right child custody lawyer who can present the strongest possible case.

 We will work tirelessly to achieve the outcome that is best for you and, more importantly, for your children.
 To get immediate assistance with your case, please do not hesitate to contact our law firm today.

-With an office in Austin and Dallas, we represent parents throughout the region, including in Travis County, Williamson County, Bastrop County, Blanco County, and Hays County.
+With an office in Dallas and Austin, TX, we represent parents throughout the region, including in Travis County, Williamson County, Bastrop County, Blanco County, and Hays County.
 Call or contact us online to speak with experienced lawyer Ben Carrasco.